reflexer-labs/geb.js/README.md

   Base classes for contract API, Chain interface definition, etc..
 Also includes some global config such as the GEB live deployment addresses.
 - [@reflexer-finance/geb-ethers-provider](https://www.npmjs.com/package/@reflexer-finance/geb-ethers-provider)

   Chain interface implementation using Ether.js
 - [@reflexer-finance/geb-contract-api](https://www.npmjs.com/package/@reflexer-finance/geb-contract-api)

-  Common ABIs of the GEB system and their generated typed interface.
+  Common ABIs for the GEB system and their generated typed interface.
 - [@reflexer-finance/geb-admin-api](https://www.npmjs.com/package/@reflexer-finance/geb-admin-api)

   ABIs of non-core contracts such as governance, oracles, polling and other periphery contracts.
 These contracts are not included in the main `geb.js` package to avoid bloat.
 - [@reflexer-finance/geb-admin](https://www.npmjs.com/package/@reflexer-finance/geb-admin)

   Admin/Advanced packages including the admin contracts.
 - [@reflexer-finance/geb-typechain](https://www.npmjs.com/package/@reflexer-finance/geb-typechain)

   Class generator to create typed smart-contract interface.
 Dev only package that is used to generate code for geb-contract-api and geb-admin-api.